Subaru Legacy (fourth generation): Ecomatic Autogas Hybrid (2007–2009)

-Diesel (2008–)
+Diesel (2008–2009)

 The Subaru EE flat-4 diesel engine is offered in both the Legacy and Outback sedan and wagon; identified as the Subaru Legacy 2.0D, the vehicle was released in the EU starting March 2008.
 The vehicle is offered with a 5-speed manual transmission only.

 The official introduction of the Legacy and Outback diesel was at the Geneva Motor Show in March, 2008.

 Australian model

 The Liberty BL (sedan) and BP (wagon) were offered in Australia from 2004.
 Initially the model grades were 2.0i, 2.5i, 2.0GT, 3.0R, and 3.0R spec.B.

 The 2.5i could also be ordered with Luxury Pack (in-dash CD Player, leather interior, power driver's seat, sunroof, climate control A/C), Safety Pack (dual front side and curtain airbags, sunroof, climate control A/C), or Premium Pack which is the combination of Luxury and Safety Packs.
 Premium Pack was also offered for the GT.
 In 2006 the Liberty 2.0i became 2.0R, and the 3.0R spec.B was also available as Blitzen model with sport grill and aero bumpers.
-For the 2007 model year, the Liberty GT and new GT spec.B received a bigger 2.5-litre turbocharged engine.
+For the 2007 model year, the Liberty GT and new GT spec.B received a bigger 2.5-liter turbocharged engine.
 All models were offered with a manual or auto transmissions.